Whose Voices Are You Listening To?

 Like a lot of people, I remember what it felt like to be bullied in school.

 Fact is, if you experience bullying or harassment for any extended period of time, it has a lasting impact on your life.
-Whether that impact is for good or for bad ultimately depends on what do you with the pain.
+Whether that impact is for good or for bad ultimately depends on what you do with the pain.

 My experience with bullying happened when I was in middle school—a really painful time for a lot of girls–because those are the years when we feel the most awkward physically and the most unsettled emotionally.
 It didn’t help that I was a small sixth grader, not physically equipped to defend myself.